About me

 Welcome to my website.
-I am a Doctoral Fellow at the ETH AI Center in Zürich and currently a Student Researcher at Google DeepMind, working at the intersection of machine learning, game theory and optimization.
-Outside of academia, I enjoy playing Tennis, doing Kung Fu and solving escape rooms.
+I am a Doctoral Fellow at the ETH AI Center in Zürich, working at the intersection of machine learning and game theory.
+During my PhD, I was also a Student Researcher at Google DeepMind.
+Outside of academia, I enjoy playing Tennis.

 Work

-My research interest are multi-agent reinforcement learning, mechanism design, game theory and machine learning.
+My research focuses on incentive design, i.e. how to set up rewards and mechanisms for AI agents to induce desirable outcomes in.
+This naturally bridges topics, such as (multi-agent) reinforcement learning, mechanism design, alignment and game theory.
 I am supervised by Niao He and Sven Seuken.
 You can find my publications here on Google Scholar.

 If you are interested in my work and want to chat or write a MSc thesis, feel free to contact me under vinzenz [dot] thoma [at] ai [dot] ethz [dot] ch.